rnag/rust.aws-cdk-lambda/README.md

 In your code, add the line `#[cfg(feature="my-feature")]` before a function declaration, or before a statement to execute.

-In your CDK code in the `lib/` folder, add the following line:
+In your CDK code in _Typescript_ or _Node.js_, add the following line:

 ```ts
 // Enable features at compile or build time.